Spray Foam Insulation within Roofs

-We think that these above claims are debatable at best and probably the last claim that it is quick, is a reason why most people use it as they have a fear with a roof leaking or in bad condition that it can;
+We think that these above claims are debatable at best and probably the last claim that it is quick, is a reason why most people use it as they have a fear with a roof leaking or in bad condition that;

-1 fall off and injure people passing the property or fall into the house and injure people within the property.
+a) Tiles fall off and injure people passing the property or fall into the house and injure people within the property.

-b) The roof will leak and damage all of their goods inside
+b) The roof will leak and damage goods inside as well as the property.

 There are lots of manufacturers who deal with the selling of spray foam.
-If you Google spray foam insulation for houses on the internet you will come across lots of manufacturers, these are a few that we found:
+If you Google on the internet spray foam insulation for houses on the internet you will come across lots of manufacturers, these are a few that we found: